QUICK ANSWER

 2 Contracts High weight, scenario-heavy, full of similar terms

-3 Residential mortgages High weight plus LTV and PITI overlap
+3 Residential mortgages High weight plus loan-to-value (LTV) and principal, interest, taxes, and insurance (PITI) overlap

 4 Property rights, titles, deeds Heavy vocabulary that becomes legal-effect traps